jeffisenhart/datasciencecoursera/GettingAndCleaningData/CodeBook.md

      format the columns (other than Activity and Subject columns) to make them easier to read and understand
-     write the dataset to a file called theDataSet.txt aggregate data - take the mean of all columns (except activity and S\subject) and group by activity and subject
+     write the dataset to a file called theDataSet.txt aggregate data - take the mean of all columns (except activity and subject) and group by activity and subject
      prefix data columns with 'meanof' to indicate their aggregation write this data set to a file called theSummarizedDataSet.txt